Food By Area

 Check out our coverage of Luckin Coffee.

 In addition to their signature entremets, Nesuto’s 30-seater cafe at Jewel Changi offers new desserts alongside a small selection of Japanese teas.
-We recommend their Matcha Chestnut ($12.90++) with Uji matcha chantilly cream and creamy chestnut mousse, and the new Whiskey Chocolate ($11.90++)—chocolate brownie with dark chocolate cremeux, topped with a layer of whisky-infused blonde chocolate.
+We recommend their Matcha Chestnut ($13.90++) with Uji matcha chantilly cream and creamy chestnut mousse, and the new Whiskey Chocolate ($12.90++)—chocolate brownie with dark chocolate cremeux, topped with a layer of whisky-infused blonde chocolate.
+They’ve also got Chocolate Bon Bons, available in flavours such as Passionfruit & Hazelnut and Sesame Rum.
+A box of four goes for $16.50+.

-Read our Nesuto Jewel review
+Read our Nesuto Jewel review.

-With over 100 options to choose from, this list is just the tip of the iceberg when it comes to Jewel Changi food options.
 For more Eastside places to dine at, check out our Old Airport Road food centre guide, and list of the best cafes in the East.

 Address: 78 Airport Boulevard, Changi Airport, Singapore 819666